influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/flight-sql/superset.md

 ---
 title: Use Superset to query data
-seotitle: Use Apache Superset to query data stored in InfluxDB Cloud (IOx)
+seotitle: Use Apache Superset to query data stored in InfluxDB Cloud Serverless
 description: >
-  Install and run [Apache Superset](https://superset.apache.org/) to query data stored in a bucket powered by InfluxDB IOx.
+  Install and run [Apache Superset](https://superset.apache.org/) to query data stored in an InfluxDB Cloud Serverless bucket.
 weight: 101
 menu:
   influxdb_cloud_serverless: